Skip to content

 • condition: A boolean value that controls whether to apply this sorting condition.

-• isAsc: A boolean value indicating the sorting direction. true means ascending (ASC), and false means descending (DESC).
+• isAsc: A boolean value indicating the sort direction. true means ascending (ASC), false means descending (DESC).

-• columns: A variable argument list containing the field names for sorting.
+• columns: A variable argument list containing the field names used for sorting.

 Examples